Brachylophosaurus: Soft tissues

 Several so-called "mummies" provide information about the soft tissues of Brachylophosaurus.
 These "mummies" actually consist of natural casts formed in moulds in the stone matrix surrounding the skeleton, preserving the outline of the body and showing skin imprints.
 The best studied "mummy" has been "Leonardo", a specimen 90% of the cast surface of which is covered by imprints.
 Generally, the surface is close to the bones, which could be caused by desiccation before burial or the compressive action of the covering sediment.
 An exception is the region around the right shoulder, which shows the profile of about six centimetres thick muscles.
 "Leonardo" also indicates that the base of the neck was heavily muscled and that the soft tissue upper neck profile was placed in an elevated position, running much higher than was usually reconstructed in drawings which tended to follow the curvature of the vertebral column, and filling much of the bend between the front back and the head.

 On the snout, the remains of a broad keratinous beak are visible.
-The skin impressions show many folds and a structure of small polygonal scales.
-On the back a midline frill formed by triangular or hatchet-shaped projections is present.
+The skin impressions show many folds and a structure of small polygonal basement scales.
+On the back, a midline row of triangular or hatchet-shaped feature scales is present.
 These seem to be individually separated and are placed as extensions of each neural spine of the vertebral column.
 The second, third and fourth finger of the hand are contained in a shared soft tissue "mitten".

 Examination of the stomach of "Leonardo" also reveals that the dinosaur was parasitized by small, needle-like worms covered in fine bristles.
 The discovery indicates that other dinosaur species might have been hosts of similar parasites.